Tricolour Flame: History

 On 13 and 14 December 2014, the VII National Congress officially appointed Carelli as Secretary of the party.

 For the 2018 general election, it formed the Italy for the Italians coalition along with the New Force party.
 At 2019 European Parliamentary Election the party decides not to participate.

-On 12 September 2021 the Central Committee of the party declared the Secretary Carelli officially lapsed due to the failure to present the budget for the year 2020.
+On 12 September 2021, the Central Committee of the party declared the Secretary Carelli officially lapsed due to the failure to present the budget for the year 2020.
 The same Central Committee, on 6 October 2021 conferred the mandate of Regent Secretary to Giuseppe Manoli.

-On 15 and 16 January 2022 the IX National Congress took place entirely on the Zoom platform, on this occasion Daniele Cerbella was be elected as National Secretary.
+On 15 and 16 January 2022, the IX National Congress took place entirely on the Zoom platform, on this occasion Daniele Cerbella was elected as National Secretary.

 Ideology

 Tricolour Flame is the party of the Italian far-right most closely tied to the legacy of Italian Social Republic (RSI).
-The RSI is usually seen by the party as the example of what Fascism should have been, in particular as an example of true welfare state.
+The RSI is usually seen by the party as the example of what fascism should have been, in particular as an example of true welfare state.
 As a sign of this legacy, the party, for example, guarantees free membership for ex-RSI military.
 A press release from the Rome section of the party states:

 Tricolour Flame maintains a fairly strong anti-capitalist stance, and it can be thought to be the Italian party closest to third positionist ideology along with the New Force and CasaPound parties.

 Recently Tricolour Flame has been peculiar, among Italian neo-fascist organizations, in actively trying to attract the young masses and renewing its political practices and communication techniques in a more modern, innovative fashion.
 Political manifests often tend towards attractive, modern graphics and clear-cut, even humorous slogans.
 Tricolour Flame is also very close to youth far-right organizations and initiatives, of which the most relevant is CasaPound, a social centre in Rome.

 The party is against the regionalism promoted by the Northern League for an independent "Padania", instead favoring a united Italy.